 Open sliding door (2) in front compartment door (1).
 Engage racking crank (4) and push racking unlocking lever (3) to left.
 Rotate racking crank (4) counterclockwise approximately 1/4 turn, then release unlocking lever.
 Continue cranking counterclockwise until racking mechanism automatically stops at "TEST" position.
+Repeat same operation for "DISCONNECT" position.
 The circuit breaker can now be positioned for withdrawal.
-If in the upper compartment the lift device must first be located in the correct position.
+If in the upper compartment (1200 and 2000A breakers) the lift device must first be located in the correct position.
 For withdrawal from the switchboard, again push the racking unlocking lever to the left and turn the racking crank counterclockwise only until resistance to motion is felt.
-(Approximately 2-3 turns -- DO NOT FORCE.)
-The closing springs, if charged, will automatically discharge when the circuit breaker is moved to the withdrawn position.
+(Approximately 2-3 turns - DO NOT FORCE) The closing springs, if charged, will automatically discharge when the circuit breaker is moved to the withdrawn position.
 The circuit breaker can now be removed from the compartment by pulling on the handle located on the front barrier.